Carlosjw/carlosjw/README.md

 ## Hey, I'm Carlos! 👨‍💻

- - 👨‍💻 I am currently working at Institutuo Federal do Pará(IFPA), as a Information Technology Technician, but I want to explore new horizons.
+ - 👨‍💻 I am currently working at Instituto Federal do Pará(IFPA), as a Information Technology Technician, but I want to explore new horizons.
  - 🤓 I'm currently learning a little bit of everything, main JavaScript stack's.
   - 👯 Looking to collaborate with open source projects, and ERP solutions